-57. Attorney Bolger relies on out-of-context quotes and falsehoods throughout her Memorandum of Law to argue that Plaintiff is an "anti-feminist" as that term was apparently used by her clients in articles that reached over 7,330,000 readers (First Am.
-Cmplnt. ¶ 3), including many in New York State of which only the Defendants know the actual number.

-58. The problem with Bolger's litany of cherry picked statements coupled with her false setups of them is that Bolger fails to define "anti-feminist."
+- 49. Attorney Bolger relies on out-of-context quotes and falsehoods (Mem. at 3-5) to argue that Plaintiff is an "anti-feminist" as that term was apparently used by her clients in articles that reached over 7,330,000 readers (First Am.
+Cmplnt. ¶ 3), including many in New York State of which only the Defendants know the actual number. - 50.
+The problem with Bolger's litany of cherry picked statements coupled with her false setups of them is that Bolger fails to define "anti-feminist."
 Apparently she and her clients use the term the way extreme-hardcore feminists, and H.L.
 Mencken's ignorant masses do-to mean "anti-female."
 Plaintiff may be a lot of things, but he's definitely not anti-female.
 When he goes to a nightclub or Hip Hop class at Broadway Dance, what's in his heart is not malice.

-59. Plaintiff defined above at ¶¶ 2-3 how he has used and uses the term "feminist," and, therefore, by logic, "anti-feminist" as being opposed to the policies of "feminists" that in this Opposition for clarification purposes he adds the descriptors of "extreme," "hardcore, "manhating or "rabid."

-60. So all of Bolger's out-of-context quotes from Plaintiff refer to feminists as defined above at $\P\P$ 2-3.
-They do not refer to feminists as her clients apparently used that term in their articles as anti-female, which, of course, is an issue of fact on which discovery is needed.

-61. There are so many falsehoods and misleading innuendos by Bolger about Plaintiff that if this were not a court proceeding, Plaintiff would add her as a defendant.

-62. Let's look at some of them in her intentional effort to paint the Plaintiff as an ISIS convert, and, secondarily, to chill Plaintiff's First Amendment right to sue in court for a redress of grievances:
+- 51. Plaintiff defined above how he has used and uses the term "feminist" and, therefore, by logic, "anti-feminist" as being opposed to the policies of "feminists" that for communication purposes he sometimes adds the descriptors of "extreme," "hardcore, "man-hating or "rabid." - 52.
+So all of Bolger's out-of-context quotes from Plaintiff refer to feminists as defined above.
+They do not refer to feminists as her clients apparently used that term in their articles as antifemale, which, of course, is an issue of fact on which discovery is needed. - 53.
+There are so many falsehoods and misleading innuendos by Bolger about Plaintiff that if this were not a court proceeding, Plaintiff would add her as a defendant. - 54.
+Let's look at some of them in her intentional effort to paint the Plaintiff as an ISIS convert, and, secondarily, to chill Plaintiff's First Amendment right to sue in court for a redress of grievances: - a.
+Plaintiff "believes that the women's rights movement is a plot" (Mem. at 3).

-- a.
-Plaintiff "believes that the 'feminist' movement is a plot" (Mem. at 3).
-Bolger in her First Motion used "women's rights" instead of "feminist" that she now uses in response to Plaintiff's First Opposition.
-Sure looks like "women" and "feminist" are interchangeable to her, or "a rose by any other name is still a rose."
-Plaintiff never communicated what Bolger falsely claims concerning women.
-Further, Bolger's cite does not apply to the "feminist [women's rights] movement" nor to a plot, but to when the U.S. Government eliminates the rights of members of a distinct group, which has been known to happen. - Bolger falsely imputes that Plaintiff advocates the use of firearms against this same "feminist [women's rights] movement" (Mem. at 3) when he clearly communicates what Noah Webster said,
+Plaintiff never communicated that, and Bolger's cite does not apply to the

+"women's rights movement" nor to a plot, but to when the U.S. Government eliminates the rights of members of a distinct group, which has been known to happen. - b.
+Bolger falsely imputes that Plaintiff advocates the use of firearms against this same "women's rights movement" (Mem. at 3) when he clearly communicates what Noah Webster said,